-Through a public procurement process the City Council has contracted an independent agency, Red Quadrant, to undertake initial engagement and consultation exercises with elected members, community groups and organisations, as well as other key stakeholders to find out about what works well now and what we could improve in future.
-Red Quadrant have a wealth of experience in the public sector including community engagement, libraries, archives, museums, arts development and festivals.
+We launched a review of the current grants programme in April 2018 to help us to develop future policy.
+Red Quadrant were contracted to undertake the initial engagement and consultation exercises with elected members, community groups and organisations as well as other key stakeholders to find out about what works well now and what we could improve in future.

 The review started in July 2018 with an engagement and listening exercise which informed a draft policy for discussion with members later in the year.
 Thank you to everyone who has taken part in this process so far.

 We are proposing to change the way that grants are administered and funded in Exeter.
 The draft policy brings together proposals for the council’s future grant investment in the city to ensure we focus our resource on what matters most - working together on the key challenges faced by our city.
 It represents an exciting and bold step forward in how we can work with our voluntary and community sector colleagues to co-design and co-create a shared view of how to address the needs of development in our city.

 In the last decade we have seen a 60% reduction in our grant from central government.
 During this time we have continued to offer community and arts grants from General Fund sources.
 We are now facing further reductions, including a £3.9million revenue budget reduction for 2019/20.

 To protect essential front line services, there is a need to reduce the General Fund budget for community and arts grants of £500,000 by end of 20/21.
 It is clear we need a long term sustainable funding that makes better use of other funding streams such as the New Homes Bonus and Neighbourhood portion of the Community Infrastructure Levy.